awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 ## Enabling Fine\-Grained Access Control<a name="fgac-enabling"></a>

 Enable fine\-grained access control using the console, AWS CLI, or configuration API\.
 The console offers the simplest experience\.
-For steps, see [Creating and Configuring Amazon Elasticsearch Service Domains](es-createupdatedomains.md)\.
+For steps, see [Creating and Managing Amazon Elasticsearch Service Domains](es-createupdatedomains.md)\.
 Here are the requirements for enabling fine\-grained access control:
 + Elasticsearch 6\.7 or later
 + [Encryption of data at rest](encryption-at-rest.md) and [node\-to\-node encryption](ntn.md) enabled
 + **Require HTTPS for all traffic to the domain** enabled